SimonJMurphy/smurfmeister.github.com/research/index.markdown

 * [Pulsational amplitude growth of KIC 3420637 (HD 178875) in the context of Am and rho Puppis stars](/images/KIC3429637.pdf), Murphy et al. (2012a), MNRAS 427, 1418
 * [Characteristics of Kepler short- and long-cadence data](/images/characteristics.pdf), Murphy (2012a), MNRAS 422, 665
 =--

+Here is a full list of [publications, conferences attended and contributions made](/images/publications_conferences_contributions.pdf).

 +-- {.section}
 As co-author